 The commemorative service operated predominantly between Chester and Llandudno by preserved CRG106, DFG65, ENL930, EOG207, ERG52, and OVG467.

 ERG3 and CRG106 both operated through services to Caernarfon with ERG3 having started its morning at Llandudno to Chester.
-ERG3 arrived at Caernarfon from Chester at 1328 before departing at 1402, with CRG106 arriving Caernarfon at 1528, departing at 1602.
+ERG3 was scheduled to arrive Caernarfon from Chester at 1328 before departing at 1402, with CRG106 scheduled to arrive Caernarfon at 1528, departing at 1602.

 CRG106 on arrival to Caernarfon Pool Side bus station from Chester.